 - The DTs usually presents two days into withdrawal and persist for up to five days.

 - Age – the older the patient, the greater the danger

 - Previous alcohol withdrawal symptoms, especially among the heaviest drinkers

-- Up to 40% of individuals suffering with the DTs will die unless they receive treatment.
+- Up to 40% of individuals suffering from the DTs will die unless they receive treatment.

-- 15% of delirium tremens patients pass away, even after receiving treatment.
+- 15% of delirium tremens patients pass away, even after receiving alcohol withdrawal treatment.

 - Other symptoms include: